 Her death was an accident remember, not suicide.

-I think that had she lived she would have put them behind her, and would have had a very happy life.
-And for those who say “she should have gone to rehab” she did several times, it was a relapse that killed her which can still happen even if you have had treatment, hell a relapse by its very nature can only happen if you have bettered yourself.
+I think that had she lived she would have put them behind her and would have had a very happy life.
+And for those who say “she should have gone to rehab” she did several times.
+It was a relapse that killed her.

 9/ She did not conform

 Adele is often the one who gets all of the credit for this.
-People will often go on about fabulous Adele is because she never uses her looks to sell music, doesn’t have a sexualised image, relies only on her voice and doesn’t dance around on stage, so therefore she doesn’t conform to what women in music should look like and behave like.
+People will often go on about fabulous Adele is because she never uses her looks to sell music, doesn’t have a sexualised image, relies only on her voice and doesn’t dance around on stage.
+Adele is praised for not conforming to what women in music should look like and behave like.
 Thing is Amy Winehouse did all of this about five years before Adele.

 People praised Adele for doing just a video about her sitting on a chair “Rolling in the Deep” and doing another in black and white “Someone Like You”.
 Again however Amy Winehouse did a video that was just her sitting down “Rehab” and another that was in black and white “Back to Black” years earlier.

 Amy Winehouse was not your conventional female pop star in any way shape or form.
 She not only never used her looks, but she also made herself look even more unconventional.
 She dressed in style’s that were last popular in the 1960’s.
-Even when her label were telling her not to, and she didn’t care.
-That was how she wanted to dress, so she did it.
+Even when her label were telling her not to.

 The irony surely can’t be lost on Ana and Cenk.?

-However even with the media against her, Winehouse not only still managed to sell more with one album than many of her more conventional female contemporaries were with several.
-But her look also became arguably the most iconic of any pop star from her generation.
+However even with the media against her, Winehouse not only still managed to sell more with one album than many of her more conventional female contemporaries.
+Her look also became arguably the most iconic of any pop star from her generation.
 Even more so than Adele’s.

-I certainly am not saying that Amy was the first non sexualized female performer, and I also don’t think there is anything wrong with sexualized female performers.
-Its good to have a wide range of male and female performers, however I think its true to say that when Amy emerged, female and male performers who relied solely on their voice, rather than their flashy image were not as popular.
+I certainly am not saying that Amy was the first non sexualized female performer and I also don’t think there is anything wrong with sexualized female performers.
+Its good to have a wide range of male and female performers, however I think its true to say that when Amy emerged; female and male performers who relied solely on their voices rather than their flashy image were not as popular.

-Sadly however the mainstream media, and people like The Young Turks (who are the most vicious when it comes to judging a woman’s looks), will never give her credit for it, as ironically she is too unconventional for them.
-Still at the very least artists like Adele herself, have always credited Amy for helping to pave the way for them.
+Sadly however the mainstream media, and people like The Young Turks (who are the most vicious when it comes to judging a woman’s looks), will never give her credit for it.
+Ironically Amy is simply too unconventional for them.
+Still at the very least artists like Adele herself to her credit.
+Have always credited Amy for helping to pave the way for them.

 8/ She won the respect of many of the most prominent artists